azaganidis/kitti_player/README.md

 Fork for the playback of synced+rectified data.
+Velodyne data are transformed to camera frame according to calibration file, before sending.

 From version 2, this node aims to play the whole kitti data into ROS (Color/Grayscale images, Velodyne scan as PCL, sensor_msgs/Imu Message, GPS as sensor_msgs/NavSatFix Message).